 Because, apparently, these games are far more difficult than you remember them being as a kid and, without the rewind feature every time you screw up, you may just never finish them.

-If you’re interested in The Disney Afternoon Collection, you can pre-order the collection for PS4 at Amazon, for the Xbox One at Microsoft and for PC at Steam.
-It is currently running at $19.99 or your region’s equivalent, so a pretty inexpensive price to be able to play six classic games you may have loved as a kid.
+If you’re interested in The Disney Afternoon Collection, it is currently running at $19.99 or your region’s equivalent, so a pretty inexpensive price to be able to play six classic games you may have loved as a kid.

 Now all we need is to get The Disney Afternoon Collection on the Nintendo Switch, and we’ll all be even happier.